loon3/LTB-Companion-Wallet/README.md

 v0.3.0 - Added Apps section, Shapeshift, What's New at LTB?, sign & copy function, btc balance api changed to Insight, passphrase field on initial login type change from masked to visible, XCP removed from asset inventory if balance is zero

-v0.3.1 - Now using op_return for send txs, asset to token terminology change (not yet available in Chrome Web Store)
+v0.3.1 - Now using op_return for send txs, asset to token terminology change, LTBn Directory

 ## Features